Japanese firms avoiding price hikes now but sentiment is changing: BOJ's Nakaso

 Nakaso, in a speech to business leaders in Hiroshima, western Japan, also expressed confidence that inflation will reach the BOJ's 2 percent price target around fiscal 2019 and said the BOJ should stick with its quantitative easing program.

-A pickup in consumer spending, rising exports, and an improving output gap are all reasons to be positive about the outlook, but many economists still argue that the BOJ's inflation forecasts are overly optimistic.
+A pickup in consumer spending, rising exports and an improving output gap are all reasons to be positive about the outlook, but many economists still argue that the BOJ's inflation forecasts are overly optimistic.

+Nakaso later said the central bank needs to continue buying exchange-traded funds (ETFs) to lower risk premiums, but the policy is coming under increasing criticism for artificially pushing up stock prices.

 The BOJ last week kept monetary policy steady but once again pushed back the timing for achieving its elusive inflation target, reinforcing views it will lag well behind other major central banks in scaling back its massive stimulus program.